ahmed12gh/notes/MD/1 year/homeworks/HDTD.md

 4. Condyloid[^2] : in the joints of the wrist and fingers
 5. Saddle : thumb joint
 6. Ball-and-socket joints  : shoulder and hip joints

+# Write 3 main characteristic features of connective tissue
+1. consist of cells and ECM
+2. have a good blood supply and  can usually  divide
+3. Can be flexible or rigid in nature
+# Write 3 main differences between epithelial tissue and connective tissue .
+1. Cells have spaces between them filled with Economy   | a layer of **tightly adherent** cells
+2. have a good blood supply | avascular
+3. different  types of cells  | single cell type

+# Why is osmosis important for
+the cell??

+# Why is osmosis important for
+the cell??

+# Why is osmosis important for the cell??